AxAks/P13_Orange_County/README.md

    $ `touch .env`
    $ `echo SECRET_KEY='[YourSecretKey]' > .env`
    $ `echo DB_NAME='oc-lettings-site.sqlite3' >> .env`
+   $ `echo SENTRY_DSN='https://74f290ff50b1436daf464e567f3de6cb@o1289316.ingest.sentry.io/6543858' >> .env`
 #### Launch the project in a docker container

+1. Make sure the docker daemon is up
+   $ `sudo systemctl status docker.service`
+   -> to stop daemon: $ `sudo systemctl stop docker.service`
+   -> to start daemon: $ `sudo systemctl start docker.service`
+   or Launch Docker Desktop
+2.

-1. On first launch (the image first needs to be built):
+3. On first launch (the image first needs to be built):
    $ `docker-compose up --build`

-2. (1.bis) if the image has already been build, and you want to run this same image (no re-build):
+4. (3.bis) if the image has already been build, and you want to run this same image (no re-build):
    $ `docker-compose up`

-3. Visit `http://localhost:8000` in a web browser:
+   1. Visit `http://localhost:8000` in a web browser:
       -> the website should be displayed, and you should be able to see some profiles and locations

 #### Interact with the docker container